nf-core/methylseq/README.md

 ![nf-core/methylseq metro map](docs/images/4.0.0_metromap.png)

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker / Singularity containers making installation trivial and results highly reproducible.
+It uses Docker / Singularity / Podman / Charliecloud / Apptainer containers making installation trivial and results highly reproducible.

 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/methylseq/results).